home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 <div class='note'>

-The numeric functions and filters will not fail if the input is not a valid number, instead the input value will be returned with the exception of the flaot fitler which returns `0.0`.
+The numeric functions and filters will not fail if the input is not a valid number, instead the input value will be returned with the exception of the float fitler which returns `0.0`.
 This is unwanted behavior in many cases, use `is_number` to check if the value is valid.

 `{{ float("not_a_number") }}` - renders as `"not_a_number"`
 `{{ "not_a_number" | float }}` - renders as `0.0`